smos/baf/README.md

 - The ADC board is from ABElectronics UK. https://www.abelectronics.co.uk/ and uses i2c.
 The DAC board is also from AB Electronics and also uses i2c but on a different address.
 Luckily they have a nice library as well.
 Check out the sources from github using "cd ~/baf/;git clone https://github.com/abelectronicsuk/ABElectronics_Python_Libraries.git"
-"sudo apt-get install python-smbus"
-"sudo adduser pi i2c"
+"sudo apt-get install python-smbus php5-dev screen" "sudo adduser pi i2c"
 "sudo modprobe i2c-dev"
 "sudo modprobe i2c-bcm2708"
-Remove the modules from the module blacklist and add them to /etc/modules "sudo nano /etc/modprobe.d/raspi-blacklist.conf"
+Remove the modules from the module blacklist and add them to /etc/modules, alternatively you can use raspi-config to enable these.
+"sudo nano /etc/modprobe.d/raspi-blacklist.conf"
 After reboot they should show up
 "sudo i2cdetect -y 0"